 It is essential during the deworming period that you ensure your dog does not get re-infected.
 That means cleaning up excrement in the yard left behind by your dog and cat.
 Keep their bed and areas clean and disinfected.
 Plus, it is vital that you wear gloves when handling infected objects and feces, as you do not want the infection spreading to yourself or your children.

 It will usually be several weeks before your dog is fully recovered, as numerous treatments are often needed.
 Until all the worms are eradicated, your dog may seem lethargic, unwell, and quiet.
 But within several weeks or a couple of months, you can expect full recovery.

 For first-hand accounts from other dog owners, visit Roundworms in Dogs.

 How Are Worms Similar in Dogs and Cats?

 Worms manifest themselves in dogs in many of the same ways they do in cats and other animals.
 Some of the symptoms frequently seen are as follows:

 ▪ In dogs and cats, you may be able to actually see worms in the stool or vomit.

-▪ Both dogs and cats may lose their appetite and lose a significant amount of weight while ▪ ▪ suffering with an infestation.
+▪ Both dogs and cats may experience a reduction in appetite and lose a significant amount of weight while suffering from an infestation.

 ▪ Dogs and cats may seem lethargic and uninterested in their usual day-to-day life.

-▪ Dogs and cats may have blood in their stool or vomit when battling with worms.
+▪ Dogs and cats may have blood in their stool or vomit when battling worms.